SacredData/baptism/README.md

 #### `master.compare(callback)`

-Compare the `Master` audio file's dynamics and formatting properties with its parent `Track`.
+Compare the `Master` audio file's dynamics and formatting properties with its parent `Track` or `Premaster`.
 Performs necessary analyses on the `Master` and `Track` objects if the information is not already available.
-Callback returns an object which provides comparison results and validations validations.
+Callback returns an object which provides comparison results and value deltas.

 ### `const premaster = bap.Premaster(filename, [opts])`

-> WIP
+An object representing a `Track` which has been prepared as a *premaster*.
+This is a common form of audio asset that is delivered to a mastering engineer.

+Same as declaring a `Track` except for the extra properties that limit its data scope.

 ### `const Release = bap.Release`